Leo-Dennis/assignments/README.md

 9474 = 9^4 + 4^4 + 7^4 + 4^4;
 93084 = 9^5 + 3^5 + 0^5 + 8^5 + 4^5.

+03a_armstrong_number.py : Updated version of 03armstrong_number.py .
+Asks user for a number until a valid number provided.

-0404prime_number.py : Takes a number from the user and prints the result to check if it is a prime number.
+04prime_number.py : Takes a number from the user and prints the result to check if it is a prime number.